andecoa/aldecoa.xyz/src/data/blog/usestate-different-data-types.md

 // push an element into the array using the spread syntax const addColour = (colour) => setState(currentCols => ([...currentCols, colour]))

-// the above is roughly equivalent to const addColour = (colour) => setState(currentCols => {
+// the above is equivalent to
+const addColour = (colour) => setState(currentCols => {
 	const newCols = currentCols.concat([colour]) // creates a new array
 	return newCols // use newCols for the new value of `colours`